 Take your kids with you!

 When I was young my dad often took me fishing.
 When my kids were old enough, I took my kids fishing too.
 As a Dad taking your kids fishing can really turn into a lot of work, but I still took them fishing with me when I had the time.

 Going on Vacation = Take your Kids

 Starting a Business with my Kids

-5 years ago my kids wanted to start a curbside recycling business to earn some spending money.
+7 years ago my kids wanted to start a curbside recycling business to earn some spending money.
 My kids hung flyers around the neighborhood and we started with 5 customers.
-This Christmas we hope to break the 300 customer mark!
-Recently we had our first business meeting in a real conference room.
+Last year we had our first business meeting in a real conference room.
 Our family has been truly blessed because now it is helping our kids pay for their college education.

 I'm not going to lie, I've spend a lot of my free time (and my money) working on this business with the kids.
-Up until this year, I've spend every Saturday driving my kids around and helping them collect recycling.
+When we started I spend every Saturday driving my kids around and helping them collect recycling.
 We started in my little pickup truck.
-Now we have a bigger truck and a trailer.
+Now we have multiple trucks and trailers.
 I haven't had much time for hobbies, but I wouldn't trade it.
 Every Saturday one of the kids was stuck in the truck with me and was forced to have a conversation with me.
 Some of my best Father/Son and Father/Daughter conversations have been while we were riding along in the truck and working together!
 Often times, this is the only time during the week that I really talk to my busy teenagers.

 I've given a large amount of my free time over the years to the kids, and the business, and it has paid off in so many ways.
 I've taught my kids how to manage their money.
 I've shown them the basics of business.
 We talked our way through many situations that teenagers find themselves facing.
 I've had the opportunity to listen to my kids, and offer advice at times.
 All because I have given them my time!